- This event has passed.

 - Pools of 5: 1st place – Up 2 pools; 2nd place – Up 1 pool; 3rd place – will hold court; 4th place – Down 1 pool; 5th place – Down 2 pools

-- Teams play best 2 of 3 rally point sets to 21, win by 2.
-First two games cap at 25, third game cap at 15.
+- Teams play best 2 of 3 rally point sets to 21, win by 2, third game cap at 15.
 One team must score at least 5 points for the third game to count as a deciding set.
 If not enough points are scored, match is decided by total points in first two games.

 - Results will be based on matches won versus lost and any ties will be broken by games won versus lost, and if need be, points won versus lost between respective teams.